Topological generation of special linear groups: Proof of Theorem 1.1

 We are now in a position to prove the main theorem.
-In this section, let $C_1,...,C_e$ be non-central conjugacy classes of $G=SL_n(k)$, where $k$ is an uncountable algebraically closed field, and $V$ is the natural module for $G$.
-The ``only if'' direction of Theorem 1.1 follows without much difficulty, and is checked at the end of this section.
+In this section, let $C_1,\ldots,C_e$ be noncentral conjugacy classes of $G=SL_n(k)$, where $k$ is an uncountable algebraically closed field of characteristic $p\geq 0$, and $V$ is the natural module for $G$.
+Pick a class $C$ from $C_1,\ldots,C_e$, and $x\in C$.
+Assume $x$ has eigenvalues $\lambda_1,...,\lambda_t$ on $V$, and recall $x$ is conjugate to a block diagonal matrix of the form